treyhunner/pyohio2024/outline-idea.md

 Make Amends: Take concrete steps to make things right, as best you can.
 Commit to Do Better: Demonstrate a commitment avoid repeating the same mistake in the future.
 Seek Forgiveness: Request forgiveness, understanding that forgiveness may take a long time or never come.

 ---

-(Maybe I open with this as a sort of cold open?)

-I'm about to lie to you.

-- In Python...

----

-Variables act like buckets that contain.

-[image of bucket]

-When we assign a variable to a list, it contains that list.

-When we assign another variable to that first one, the list is copied into a new bucket.

-Which is why when we change the first list, the second list doesn't change.

-Except that's all wrong.
-That second list *did* change.

-Something's gone wrong.

-This **mental model** of Python's variables and objects is wrong.

----

-Let's try another mental model...

-Variables are like sticky notes.

-[image of post-in note]

-When we assign a variable to a list, we put a sticky note on that list which notes to the variable name we've used.

-When we assign another variable to the first one, we place *another* sticky note on the same list object.

-This mental model is a *lot* better.

-But it doesn't seem *quite* right to me.

-This list has objects *inside* it which can also be referenced, not currently by variable names, but by list indexes.
-So maybe we should place a sticky note on each of those objects that includes the name of the list and the index we're storing that object at.

-This **mental model** of Python's variables and objects is a lot better... but it does have its limits.

----

-Let's make a list-of-lists.

-TODO show lists

-What does this look like in our model of sticky notes placed on objects?

-Well, we have our outer list which has a sticky note which contains its variable name.
-Then we have the 3 inner list objects which each have a sticky note that contains the name of that outer list and the index within that list.
-And we have the 6 strings inside those inner lists that each have a sticky note on them which notes the name of the outer list, the outer index, and their inner index.

-What would it look like if we pointed a new variable to the same list as our old variable?

-Do all of these objects need an additional sticky on them to note on them to note the new name for the outer list?

-That doesn't seem quite right.

----

-Let's try one more mental model...

-Objects are stored in object land and each object has a numeric ID that describes where it lives in object land.
-The ID of an object never changes.

-Variables are stored in variable land and every variable stores the ID of the object that it currently points to.
-That ID can change through assignment statements and multiple variables can point to the same object ID.

-List indexes store the IDs of objects, not the objects themselves.
-Attributes on modules, classes, and all other objects store object IDs.
-Anywhere that an object seems to *contain* another object, instead that object simply contains an ID that points to where an object lives.

-[Show arrows pointing between variable land and object land and object land back to itself]

-This mental model of Python's variables is a bit more complex than the sticky note model, but it stretches a bit further.

-It's arguably a bit closer to how Python *actually* models variables and objects itself.

----

-I took a computational statistics class in college and found it extremely difficult.
-The two things I remember from that class are the phrase "Markov chain" and the this quote that was written on chalk board one day:

-**Markov Chains?**

-> All models are wrong, but some models are useful. -- George E. P. Box

-Mental models are wonderful for anchoring your understanding of some small piece of the world within a metaphor.
-But not every mental models will improve our ability to reason about the world.

-TODO more...?

----

-> All models are wrong, but some models are useful. -- George E. P. Box

-We could extend this quote in various ways:

-> Some useful models are more useful than other useful models.

-> Some models are more useful than another for some purposes bet less useful for other purposes.

-(Quantum and Newtonian physics?)

-> Some models are less complete but simpler and to work with because edge cases are rare.

-TODO and who knows what else...

----

-Accept that your mental models are flawed

-Whether you're modeling Python, political philosophy, economics, or what I'm thinking rigtht now... your model is incorrect.

-But that doesn't mean it's *extremely* useful.

-Everything is is a flawed model, but hopefully it's (on average) *useful*.

----